top of page

 14. Just

-Just's homepage is a masterclass in startups COMMS discipline.
+Discipline.
+That's exactly what Just's homepage is: a masterclass in startups COMMS discipline.

-In a young category, with many competitors, and many diverse products, it's best to find your slice of the plant-based pie.
-Just is an example of this double-down positioning strategy.
+In a young category, with many competitors and many diverse products, it's best to find your slice of the plant-based pie.
+Just is an example of doubling-down on a positioning strategy and committing to a lead product (plant-based eggs).

 This is one of the best examples of fanatically focused messaging.